 Full-time certificate students meet in the classroom for 28 weeks during the day and evening students meet for 44 weeks.
 Veterinary Technician degree students meet for 58 weeks.
-Surgical Tech students meet for 70 weeks.
+Surgical Tech students meet for 72 weeks.
 Students learn medical terminology, anatomy, medical office, business and computer skills, clinical assisting skills, first aid, and emergency care.
 Using laboratory equipment, they become familiar with the routine procedures frequently conducted in doctors' offices or any environment they will work in, as well as with terminology and equipment maintenance.

 When classroom training has been completed for the allied health programs, each student is assigned an internship in a hospital, physician's office, dental, or veterinary office/clinic.
 The internship allows the student to go into an office setting, work with a doctor and put into practice the lessons learned in the classroom.
-Internships are 250 hours for certificate programs that require internship and should be completed in 7 weeks; Vet Tech internship is 240 hours and should be completed in 7 weeks, Surgical Tech internship is 500 hours and should be completed in 13 weeks.
-Extensions may be granted to students who are not able to intern on a full-time basis.
+Internships are 250 hours for certificate programs that require internship and should be completed in 7 weeks; Vet Tech internship is 240 hours and should be completed in 7 weeks Extensions may be granted to students who are not able to intern on a full-time basis.
 Approval must be granted and arranged by the program coordinator.
 Massage Therapy program students will attend a 250-hour Massage Clinic on campus.